whimsy-lang/whim-z/README.md

 list := (1, 2.3, 'hi', myObj, MyClass, myFunc)
 list[1]        // this is 2.3
 list[2] = 42   // this has now changed from a string to an int
-// negative indexes are equivalent to list.length + index
-list[-1] = 'last item'    // this updates the last item in the list

 // sets are unordered and unindexed collections of any type denoted with []
 // sets cannot contain duplicates